3652xxyy/rynderack-project-translation/translation.md

 # Translation Note

 - Names should be consistent across the 3 mission packs
 - Mission names and locations should be consistent with the English labels included
 - Each line of game text should not be too long (~110 characters).
 Otherwise it will overflow to the next line (need to fix this in R1 and R2)
+- The text of build menu must not be too long.
+Otherwise the game will crash.
+59 character appears to be the maximum.
+- Don't translate credits (mostly those starts with `CRD:`, just leave them as `TODO`, and the script will keep the original)

 # R1 Terms